Stive-L/Stive-L/README.md

 - 🎓 I'm currently a **3rd-year Computer Engineering student** at **EFREI Paris**.

-- 🔭 I'm currently looking for an **Internship starting in November for 6 months**.
+- 🔭 I'm currently looking for a **6-month internship in Software Development starting in November**.

 - 📬 How to contact me : **zhuo-chan-stive.lee@efrei.net**